DoctorLogicProduct/dltest/landing-pages/healthcare-practice-marketing-get-started.md

   text: We Make Beautiful Websites That Are Designed To Grow Your Practice
   class: section-gray
   img: []
   link: []
   wistia-link: []
+- template: text-component
+  component: text-component
+  component_css: text-component
+  headline:
+  - headline: The DoctorLogic Difference
+  text: Our difference depends on the diverse, engaged, passionate, and experienced
+    people who create our ideas and serve our clients.
+As our partner, you will also have access to the latest solutions, transparent reporting, unlimited content, technology upgrades, dedicated support and a 100% HIPAA compliant platform.
+You will be taken care of with feedback on how to grow your practice from like minded people who are medical marketing experts.
+  class: ''
+  img: []
+  btn: []
+  link: []
+  wistia-link: []